 How Can I Use This Resource?

 Seesaw is HUGE and very versatile.
 This company really listens to teachers to meet the needs of students.
 I love how they make constantly improve on what Seesaw can do.

 If you find Seesaw interesting, take advantage of all the resources they provide for you.
-They help for in the classroom, remote learning, and so much more.
+They help in the classroom, with remote learning, and so much more.
 Click here for Seesaw Resources.